 According to the Bible we should worship God in Spirit and in Truth and have no confidence in the flesh.
 (John 4:24 ; Philippians 3:3)

-Now when you look at the word “worship” in the concordance it will be connected with one of three things: Sacrifice, Giving, or Humility.
+Now when you look at the word “worship” in the concordance you we see that many times when it is found in the word of God it is connected with one of three things; Sacrifice, Giving, or Humility.
 We will look at each of these separately.

 1) Sacrifice (Genesis 22:5)